Conference dates: 30 October–2 November 2024

 PROGRAMME

-Tour of the joint exhibition project Washing Machine Made of Beetroot
+Tour of the Washing Machine Made of Beetroot joint exhibition project

 Opening reception at the Tartu City Museum